|

 China's coal mining industry has turned deficit

 into profit for the first time in years.
+Sources said the China National Coal Import

 and Export Corp. whose exports accounted for